 On Thursday 13 September, Itec South Africa in partnership with Printsol presented the POPIA and Data Security Business Breakfast.
-Media, staff and clients alike arrived at Workshop 17 in Sandton to a generously presented breakfast and freshly brewed coffee, looking forward to gain professional insights on the implications and compliance requirements of POPIA (Protection of Personal Information Act).
+Media, staff and clients alike arrived at Workshop 17 in Sandton to a generously presented breakfast and freshly brewed coffee, looking forward to gaining professional insights on the implications and compliance requirements of POPIA (Protection of Personal Information Act).
 Although POPIA is only likely to come into effect in the first or second quarter of 2019, there’s a lot that can be proactively done right now.

 Gavin Meyer, Executive Director of Itec South Africa, warmly welcomed attendees and encouraged everyone to tweet the event for a chance to win an iconic Montblanc pen and signed book by Ahmore Burger-Smidt, Director of Werkmans Advisory Services and advisor to international and South African companies on data privacy and compliance.